diagrams/diagrams-doc/doc/arrow.rst

 >   ]
 >   # dashingG [0.05, 0.05] 0

-The colors (or more gnerally textues of the head, tail, and shaft may be individually overridden using `headTexture`, `tailTexture`, and `shaftTexture` in conjunction with the `solid` function.
+The colors (or more generally textues of the head, tail, and shaft may be individually overridden using `headTexture`, `tailTexture`, and `shaftTexture` in conjunction with the `solid` function.
 More generally, the styles are controlled using `headStyle`, `tailStyle`, and `shaftStyle`.
 For